tmanzhe/InterviewLearner/interviewlearner-app/README.md

 ## Configuration

-You'll need a Google Gemini API key to use this app:
+You'll need an OpenAI API key to use this app:

-1. Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+1. Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
 2. Either:
    - Click the settings button (⚙️) in the app and enter your API key
    - Or create a `.env` file in the `interviewlearner-app` directory with:
      ```
-     VITE_GEMINI_API_KEY=your-api-key-here
+     VITE_OPENAI_API_KEY=sk-your-api-key-here
      ```

 ## How to Use & Shortcuts